 ‘Mindhunter‘ is a series that focuses on the concept of serial killers and depicts how the FBI’s Behavioral Science Unit started profiling such multiple murderers based on their personality types.
 The series is based on the book ‘Mindhunter: Inside the FBI’s Elite Serial Crime Unit’ written by FBI officers John E. Douglas and Mark Olshaker.
 The central characters of this series are Special Agents Ford and Holden and psychologist Wendy Carr, who together try and get to the bottom of the psychological motives and modus operandi of such murderers.
 All the serial killers that they interview are portrayals of real-life murderers like Son of Sam, Charles Manson, Ed Kemper, and others.
 ‘Mindhunter’ diligently clarifies the history behind the classification of certain murderers as serial killers and how their crimes have impacted society and popular culture at large.

 1. American Crime Story (2016-)

 One of the greatest dramatized true crime shows of all time, ‘American Crime Story‘ looks into some of the most notorious crime or murder incidents in American history.
 The first season focuses on the infamous O.J.
-Simpson trial where the former footballer was accused of murdering his wife and another man.
-The second season follows the murder of Gianni Versace and the eventual manhunt which did not yield any result.
-The series brilliantly explores these historic cases without any bias, helping the viewers to make up their minds along the way.
+Simpson trial, where the former footballer was accused of murdering his wife and another man.
+The second season follows the murder of Gianni Versace and the eventual manhunt, which did not yield any result.
+The series brilliantly explores these historic cases without any bias, helping the viewers make up their minds along the way.

 Read More: TV Shows Like American Crime Story